ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

     - Are you erasing values from a set or an stl while parallelly traversing the elements of the stl?
 Please don’t.
 This is not nice!
     - Don't use scanf or printf while using ios_base.
+    - Still have no idea?
+Try to recode from scratch or see others solutions.

  - ### Topic List (As you are feeling lazy to collect them by yourself!)